Gulf region updates – support for our Dubai community

 Tuition fee and refunds

 We have introduced a more flexible approach for our September 2026 intake.
-The tuition fee deposit for the September 2026 will be fully refundable, and if you choose to withdraw before enrolment, any additional payments made toward your total tuition fees will also be returned in full.
+The tuition fee deposit for September 2026 will be fully refundable, and if you choose to withdraw before enrolment, any additional payments made toward your total tuition fees will also be returned in full.

 For students who require a UAE study permit, the tuition fee deposit will be refunded if the visa application submitted through the University’s visa department is unsuccessful, although visa processing fees and related charges remain non‑refundable.